Judge lifts hold on Recall Dunleavy campaign, saying order he issued 24 hours earlier was "inadvertent" - Alaska Public Media

 “Given Judge Aarseth’s very clear and very strong statement from the bench, it seemed like the two things were in conflict with one another,” she said.

+The request for the stay itself, the statement added, “was inadvertently granted as well.”

-Technically, Stand Tall With Mike’s request for the stay is still pending, and Aarseth noted that he’d received the recall effort’s opposing brief that was filed after his ruling Tuesday.
+Technically, Stand Tall With Mike’s request for the stay is now pending again, and Aarseth noted that he’d received the recall effort’s opposing brief that was filed after his ruling Tuesday.
 He asked Stand Tall With Mike to file its final reply by Thursday.

-Aarseth gave no explanation of how the mistake had been made in such a high-profile case.
-And a spokeswoman for the Alaska Court System, Mara Rabinowitz, did not respond to requests for clarification.

 This is a breaking news story — check back for updates.